agency-quill/agency/documentation/adcore-web-mod.md

 __#anchor:__ This is a hash mark (`#`) followed by the id value of an element elsewhere on the page.

 __sku, effort, item, (qview | addtocart):__ This is an array of values.
-First are the SKU number, effort number and item number of a product.
+First are three numbers used to identify the product.
+They are, in order, the SKU number, effort number and item number.
 That is followed by 'qview' for the QView popup or 'addtocart' if the link adds the product directly to the cart.

 ##### Examples
 `/bulk-printer-paper-and-office-paper/cbu/28.html`